Perkedel Tempe: Indonesian Tempeh Fritters

 Firstly, you break and mash the tempeh.
 Then, you finely slice the spring onions/ scallions and chilies.

-Add the spring onions, chilies, ground coriander, garlic powder, pepper, salt, flour, and eggs into the mashed tempeh.
+Add the spring onions, chilies, ground coriander, garlic powder, pepper, salt, flour, and eggs to the mashed tempeh.
 Mix them well and thoroughly.

 Heat the oil in a wok or frying pan at moderately high heat.
-Once the oil is hot, carefully slide a tablespoon of the fritter batter into the oil, one by one, leaving space between them.
+Once the oil is hot, carefully slide a tablespoon of the fritter batter into the oil, one at a time, leaving space between them.

 Deep-fry the fritters until lightly golden.

 In Indonesia, Perkedel Tempe is a finger food that often appears as a side dish.
-It is often served with a menu with gravy or soup like Lamb Tongseng or Soto Ayam.
+It is often served on a menu with gravy or soup, such as Lamb Tongseng or Soto Ayam.

-You can also serve the fritters as one of the sides for Nasi Kuning (yellow rice in coconut milk), together with Ayam Penyet (smashed chicken in chili sambal) or Ayam Suwir Bumbu Bali (Balinese spicy shredded chicken).
-And if you feel like having a vegetarian menu, you can also have your tempeh fritters with gado-gado.
+You can also serve the fritters as a side to Nasi Kuning (yellow rice in coconut milk), along with Ayam Penyet (smashed chicken in chili sambal) or Ayam Suwir Bumbu Bali (Balinese spicy shredded chicken).
+And if you’d like a vegetarian menu, you can also have your tempeh fritters with gado-gado.

 And speaking of vegetarianism, why don’t you have this Perkedel Tempe in your buns?
 It makes lovely vegetarian burgers.
-Or, you can have it in a tortilla wrap with slices of lettuce and other veggies you like with a drizzle of chili sauce and mayo.
+Or you can have it in a tortilla wrap with lettuce and other veggies you like, drizzled with chili sauce and mayo.
 Yummy.

-If you plan to make the fritters in bulk, you can keep them in a tight food container and store them in the fridge/ refrigerator for about 3-4 days.
+If you plan to make the fritters in bulk, you can keep them in an airtight container and store them in the fridge for about 3-4 days.

-And if you freeze your Perkedel Tempe, you can keep them for as long as 2-3 months.
+And if you freeze your Perkedel Tempe, you can keep them for 2-3 months.

 Before you go, don’t forget to check out my other Indonesian food recipes that you may like.